 Still not Sharp?

 Have you watched videos, read instructions and learned a sharpening technique but your knife just isn’t getting sharp?
-The most common reason for this is that the sharpening angle is wrong.
+The most common reason for this is that the sharpening angle is wrong and you are not hitting the very edge with your sharpening.
 Imagine each side of your knife’s cutting edge as a plane.
 On the majority of knives, these two planes are each tilted at around 10-15 degrees to make an overall (inclusive) edge angle of 20-30 degrees.
 When you sharpen, you want to sharpen at the same angle as those existing planes, to make them meet at a sharp edge.
 If your knife has an edge angle of 25 degrees you need to resharpen it at 25 degrees.
 If you are sharpening at only 20 degrees you are effectively not sharpening the knife’s edge.
 You would eventually change the knife’s edge from 25 to 20 degrees at which point it would be sharp.
 This is an unnecessary removal of material and may affect the performance of the knife.
 Sharpening the same knife at 25 degrees you will quickly achieve a sharp edge because your sharpening efforts are cleaning up the existing planes, instead of reshaping them to a different angle.
 The two planes will quickly be meeting cleanly again.
 The best way to check if your sharpening angle is correct is shade each side of the cutting edge with a permanent marker.
 Then proceed to a few strokes of sharpening per side.
 Check each edge to see where the shading has worn off.
 If the shading is gone above the cutting edge but still there at the cutting edge, the angle is too shallow.
 If most of the shading remains, but is worn off right at the cutting edge, the angle is a little steep.
 Ideally, the shading should wear off evenly right to the cutting edge.